Beyond the Infinite

-The PSC's foundation is education, and for 25 years, the PSC has enabled students and communities alike to be educated through public service.
-When the PSC was founded, its primary focus was on engaging MIT students with K-12 students in our Cambridge community.
+The PKG Center's foundation is education, and for 25 years, the PKG Center has enabled students and communities alike to be educated through public service.
+When the PKG Center was founded, its primary focus was on engaging MIT students with K-12 students in our Cambridge community.
 Through the years we have expanded our reach across the nation and around the world, but Cambridge education remains a core area of emphasis.

 Through programs such as ReachOut and Community Service Work-Study, MIT students venture off campus to serve the local community that is their home during their time at MIT.
 Whether students engage in literacy tutoring at the Cambridge Community Center, mentor local children in math, or work at an education-focused nonprofit, they bring their knowledge into Cambridge while also learning more about Cambridge itself.

 "By having MIT students serve the local community, we are able to take advantage of a very valuable resources – the knowledge and expertise that these students have," says Darrin Korte, director of out-of-school time programs at the Cambridge Community Center.
 "MIT students are also becoming more engaged with the city of Cambridge, and they develop an understanding of the area they are living in during their college years."

 With such a dedication to Cambridge over 25 years, the impact of education in the community has been quite profound.
 Connie Chow has seen this impact firsthand as executive director of Science Club for Girls, a Cambridge nonprofit that aims to increase STEM literacy and self-confidence among K-12 girls.